ZcashFoundation/zebra/book/src/dev/rfcs/0002-parallel-verification.md

 * We download blocks and start verifying them in parallel,
 * We batch signature and proof verification using verification services, and
-* We defer data dependencies until just before the block is committed to the state (for details, see the state RFCs, and the RFCs that cover parallel verification of particular fields - *TODO: links*).
+* We defer data dependencies until just before the block is committed to the state (see the detaled design RFCs).

 # Motivation
 [motivation]: #motivation